-Initially, both Aruna and Javed have been equally prejudiced, but right from the moment of the entry of Bobby and Javed to Ramnik Gandhi's safety-nest, Smita has been an integrationist.
-So Beena Agrawal has inferred that right from the exposition Act, Smita has been behaving "like the instrument of solution in the play" (48).
-That is why, she is neither a radical nor a quitter; she is votary of peace, communal harmony.
+Initially, both Aruna and Javed have been equally prejudiced.
+Still, right from the moment of the entry of Bobby and Javed to Ramnik Gandhi's safety nest, Smita has been an integrationist.
+So Beena Agrawal inferred from the exposition Act that Smita has been behaving "like the instrument of solution in the play" (48).
+That is why she is neither a radical nor a quitter; she is a votary of peace and communal harmony.
 However, Javed has been a disrupting element.
 He has aroused the fury and frenzy of the Muslims against the Hindus.
-He has played a key role in the communal war between the Hindus and Muslims during the Rath Yatra.
+He played a vital role in the communal war between the Hindus and Muslims during the Rath Yatra.
 He has vitiated the atmosphere.
-As a professional rioter, he has pelted stones at the Hindu precisionists and he has masterminded the violences against the IDOL and against the Rath.
+As a professional rioter, he has pelted stones at the Hindu processions and masterminded the violence against the IDOL and the Rath.
 So Javed is pulverized/ stunned when Ramnik shows compassion to/ for him.
-So he melts, his hatred evaporates away and his attitude changes, keeping pace with the cathartic changes in the attitude of Ramnik.
-He understands how because of his anger and frustration, he has swerved off the path of peaceful existence and communal amity to the communal violence-crazed zones of mutual bitterness and animosity.
-As he tries to gain back his calmness and composure, Aruna has also tried to maintain her poise.
-So Javed, Bobby, Aruna, and Smita go beyond the lines of communal divide.
-Nurturing their respective progressive ideas and fortifying their nascent love for humanity at large, they all create their own freedom.
-Bobby leads from the front and dandles the Hindu idol, without a trace of disinclination, distrust, scepticism, and mockery.
-He respects "the other", his
+So he melts, his hatred evaporates, and his attitude changes, keeping pace with the cathartic modifications in the philosophy of Ramnik.
+He understands how because of his anger and frustration, he has swerved off the path of peaceful existence and communal amity to the communal violence-crazed zones of mutual bitterness and hatred.